shubhamrana2374/Portfolio/README.md

     cluster_search : to find new clusters based on distance. centres_search : to find new centres.

- 4) Iteration has been repeated for five times and in the fourth and fifth iteration there is no significant change so we stop our kmeans alogrithm on 5 only.
+ 4) Iteration has been repeated for five times and in the fourth and fifth iteration there is no significant change so we stop our kmeans alogrithm on 5th iteration only.